 • It's unique: Telemark is a cross-country style all its own.
 It can be a refreshing change of pace for skiers of all ability levels.

-Also referred to as alpine touring (AT) and ski mountaineering, randoneé (which means "excursion" in French) has spiked in popularity over the past few years.
+Also referred to as alpine touring (AT) and ski mountaineering, randoneé (which means "excursion" in French) has spiked in popularity in recent years.
 Randoneé ski gear combines the distinctive features of cross-country and alpine skis.
 The bindings convert from free-heeled (for touring and climbing) to a locked-down position for downhill runs.
 No need to learn a new turning technique—with randoneé gear, you can descend backcountry slopes with the same type of turns you learned at the downhill resort.

 • It's exciting: Randonneé skiing opens up an entirely new world of adventure to downhill skiers.